Cardiovascular Technology

 • Program has clinical placement sites across Ontario and can offer placement in other provinces as well

-• Meets the requirements of the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP)
+• Meets or exceeds the requirements of the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP)

 • Graduates are eligible to write the Canadian Society of Cardiology Technologist certification exam, which, once passed graduates become a Registered Cardiology Technologist (RCT)